Giddy-K/fraud-detection/README.md

     - 3.2.
 Grid Search for Best Hyper-parameters
         - Hyperparameter tuning using GridSearchCV.
     - 3.3.
 Dealing with Unbalanced Data
         - 3.3.1.
-Balancing Data via Oversampling with SMOTE
+Balancing Data via Oversampling with SMOTE.
         - 3.3.2.
 Subsampling Data from the Original Dataset
         - 3.3.3.
 Performing SMOTE on the New Data.